SquareBracketAssociates/Booklet-PharoVirtualMachine/Chapters/ObjectStructure/objectStructure.md

 Each object has a mandatory base header that contains common information such as its class, its size and mutable bits for the Garbage Collector.
 When objects are more than 254 words long, they are considered large, and their actual size is stored in an overflow header that precedes the base header.
 The base and overflow headers have each a fixed size of 8 bytes \(64 bits\).
-Headers are discussed in-depth in *@sec:header@*.
+Headers are discussed in-depth in Section *@sec:header@*.

 Data slots contain the different slots in an object.
 However, there is not a one-to-one mapping between an object slots and its underlying data slots.
 Data slots are always 1 word long each and their number is chosen to accommodate all the slots of the object.
 Each reference slot occupies one data slot.
 Byte slots, however, may occupy less than a data slot.
-For example, in a 64-bit system a data slot can accommodate 8 1-byte-long slots, 4 2-byte-long slots, 2 4-byte-long slots or 1 8-byte-long slots.
+For example, in a 64-bit system, a data slot can accommodate 8 1-byte-long slots, 4 2-byte-long slots, 2 4-byte-long slots or 1 8-byte-long slots.

 A special case arises when byte slots do not entirely fill an object data slots.
 For example, a 3-slot byte array occupies 3 bytes in a word-long data slot.
 In such a case, the Pharo VM introduces padding _i.e.,_ filling space.
-Such unused filler is used to guarantee that the next object is aligned to the 8-byte boundary, property that can be exploited for both performance and the representation of immediate objects explained in Section *@sec:alignment@*
+Such unused filler is used to guarantee that the next object is aligned to the 8-byte boundary, a property that can be exploited for both performance and the representation of immediate objects explained in Section *@sec:alignment@*

 #### References and Ordinary Object Pointers
 @sec:references